LinusBleistein/LinusBleistein.github.io/index.md

 Check out the links for short introductions to each of these topics and suggested readings.

-I am also more broadly interested in graphical models, reinforcement learning, variational inference and optimization.
+I am also more broadly interested in rough analysis, optimization, reinforcement learning and theoretical machine learning.

 ## Bio